JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-05-sum_research_papers.md

 cd science_papers_sum       # move into this directory
 ```
 <p align="justify">
-Now you can download the script Science_paper_sum.py (on the top)
+Now you can download the script sum_research_papers_keeper.py (see link above).
-Put the script into your newly created folder "science_papers_sum".
+Put the script file into your newly created folder "science_papers_sum".
-Go back into your terminal with python or ipython activated and type:
+Go back into your terminal with python (or ipython) activated and type:
 </p>

 ```